Matt Olson Player Props: Braves vs. Cardinals

-After going 1-for-5 with an RBI in his most recent game, Matt Olson and the Atlanta Braves face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 7:45 PM ET on Tuesday.
+Matt Olson -- 0-for-5 in his last game -- will be in action for the Atlanta Braves versus the St. Louis Cardinals, with Miles Mikolas on the mound, on April 5 at 1:15 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Cardinals.
+He is looking to bounce back following he struck out four times in his last game against the Cardinals.

 Matt Olson Game Info & Props vs. the Cardinals